-In this article, we will be discussing circumstances and procedures for cancellation of GST registration in India.
+In this article, we will discuss circumstances and procedures for cancellation of GST registration in India.

 As per GST law, we have two scenarios where cancellation of GST registration can take place;